bndtools/bnd/docs/_instructions/dsannotations.md

 ---
 layout: default
-class: Project
+class: Builder
 title: -dsannotations SELECTORS
 summary: Selects the packages that need processing for standard OSGi DS annotations.
 ---

 The `-dsannotations` instruction tells **bnd** which bundle classes, if any, to search for [Declarative Services (DS)](https://osgi.org/specification/osgi.cmpn/7.0.0/service.component.html) annotations. **bnd** will then process those classes into DS XML descriptors.